MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/understand-events.md

 Examples of events are: *"FileUpload", "Launch","LogOut"*.

 Mobile Center provides information about your custom events and their custom properties.
 To track these events, you will need to use the trackEvent method once you have started the SDK.
-More information about how to define the events can be found at the [SDK Documentation](~/sdk) for [Android](~/sdk/analytics/android), [iOS](~/sdk/analytics/ios), [React-Native](~/sdk/analytics/react-native) and [Xamarin](~/sdk/analytics/xamarin).
+More information about how to define the events can be found at the [SDK Documentation](~/sdk) for [Android](~/sdk/analytics/android.md), [iOS](~/sdk/analytics/ios.md), [React Native](~/sdk/analytics/react-native.md) and [Xamarin](~/sdk/analytics/xamarin.md).

 By tracking events with properties to your app, you will be able to answers questions like:
 - What is the top N content viewed?